ibharathboga/animal-recognizer/README.md

 - Preprocessing: All images were preprocessed using the preprocess_input function from the VGG16 module.
 - Augmentation: Images were augmented with random rotations, shifts, zooms, flips, and more to improve the model's generalization.

-# To use the model via flask based application,
+# To use the model via flask based application

 - Open command prompt in administrator mode.